absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 }
 ```

-In Node.js, or any CLI application, it's a reflex to print the received data in the console.
+In Node.js or any CLI application, it's a reflex to print the received data in the console.
-We can also launch the engine debugger, if available, to put some break points.
+We can also launch the engine debugger, if available, to put some breakpoints.
 However, for front-end developers, it is mode intuitive to use the browser console such as the Chrome DevTool Console or Firebug.
 It is still possible to launch node in inspect mode, but may still be complicated to use if not properly configured.

 Fortunately, Node IoC provides a simple service to quickly inspect some data in the browser or in the console, called `dumper`.
 It is based on the [Symfony VarDumper](https://symfony.com/doc/current/components/var_dumper.html#dump-examples-and-output) project.
-It allows to use a JSON-tree lookalike system to inspect the dumped data.
+It allows, in a development environment, to use a JSON-tree lookalike system to inspect the dumped data.
 The base controller offers it out of the box.

 Let's use it!